Black Lives Matter

 I can't fully say I'm sorry for how I thought things were.
 In my juvenile imagined world things were as I wish they actually were.
 Everyone had equal chances in life.
 I didn't grow up learning to look down on anyone.
 I just grew up not realizing that some were still looked down upon.
 That equal opportunities were not real yet.

 I don't know how we came from that world where we could at least pretend things were headed in the right direction to where we are now.
-Our current president using terrifying dog whistle language to embolden white supremacists.
+A recent (and twice-impeached) president using terrifying dog whistle language to embolden white supremacists.
 Police who can and do kill civilians with no repurcussions.
 Voting rights being gutted by the supreme court.
 And the list of names too long to even try to reproduce here.George Floyd.
 Breonna Taylor.
 Dijon Kizzee.
 Freddie Gray.
 Cynthia Hurd.
 Laquan McDonald.
 Rumain Brisbon.
 Eric Garner.
 Corey Stingley.
 Too many names.
 Too many grieving families.

 Coffin v.
 United States established the presumption of innocence in the United States.
 The determination of guilt is not in the hands of the police, but is to be determined by a jury of ones peers.
 Unless there is clear and demonstrable danger to the public, police executions of civilians are nothing more than an illegal finding of guilt that bypasses the system of justice dating back to the magna carta.
 Not to mention that it violates the sanctity of life so many claim to hold dear.